the D.I.C.E. lab

 New Publication

-An article by Dr. Yerin Park, a postdoctoral fellow in the DICE Lab, in collaboration with Korea University professors Kidong Bae and Sun W. Park, titled Longitudinal Relations Between Identity Development and Psychological Adjustment Among South Korean Young Adults During the COVID-19 Pandemic, was recently published in Identity.
+An article by Dr. Yerin Park, a postdoctoral fellow in the DICE Lab, in collaboration with Tufts University professor Sara K. Johnson, titled An Exploratory Investigation of Associations Between Personal and Social Identity Among White, Heterosexual, Cisgender Young Adults in the U.S, was recently published in Emerging Adulthood.
 Congratulations!

 Dr. Rogers Featured in Netflix Documentary Series: Simone Biles Rising!